yoavmlotok/thirdgen/README.md

 # Third Gen
+**Work In Progress!**

-Third Gen is a mod designed to combine a lot of features together into a single configurable mod.
+Third Gen is a mod designed to combine a lot of features together into a single configurable mod.\
-It adds popular features like zoom, but also adds less popular features that help solve certain problems.

-All features are client side.
+For now it adds the zoom feature, but will add more features in the future!

+## Current Features
+- Zoom

+## Planned Features
+- Improved Third Person
+- New First Person Animations

+## Got A Suggestion Or Want To Report A Bug?
+Go to the following issues page: https://github.com/yoavmlotok/thirdgen/issues \
+Open a new issue and describe what do you want me to add or fix!